Festo-se/festo-cpx-io/docs/source/features/cpx_io.md

 ```

 #### Instantiate your cpx-system
-On CPX-AP, the modules will be read out automatically when the CpxAP object is instantiated.
+On CPX-AP, the modules will be generated automatically when the CpxAP object is instantiated.
 Optionally, a modbus timeout in seconds can be set in the constructor.
 ```
 myCPX = CpxAp(ip_address="192.168.1.1", timeout=1.5)
 ```